Soil Health, Fertiliser Use and Agricultural Sustainability

-Synthetic fertilisers seem to encourage farmers to move away from the more agroecological, knowledge-based and labour-intensive soil fertility management practices and may have incentivised them to specialise on only a few crops at the expense of developing the vast biodiversity of species available for human food security and nutrition.
+Synthetic fertilisers seem to encourage farmers to move away from the more agroecological, knowledge-based and labour-intensive soil fertility management practices, and may have incentivised them to specialise on only a few crops at the expense of developing the vast biodiversity of species available for human food security and nutrition.

 Nonetheless, a judicious use of chemical fertilisers can create the necessary synergistic effect when combined with organic nutrient sources.
 For instance, nitrogen is the most abundant element in the atmosphere (78 percent), this can be harnessed for crop’s use through biological N fixation by leguminous species and integrated soil fertility management systems, such as the fertiliser trees and Evergreen agriculture practices (Akinnifesi et al, 2010; Garrity et al, 2010).
 The future of sustainable agriculture is through integrated nutrient management that ensures soil health and increased productivity.
-We need to find the right balance on intensification that reduces the use of chemicals, soil compaction and maintains soil health.
+We need to find the right balance on intensification that reduces use of chemicals, reduce soil compaction and maintain soil health.

 Soil erosion also has a direct link to declining soil fertility.
-It is estimated that half of the world’s topsoil has been lost in the last 150 years due to erosion.
+It is estimated that half of the world’s top soil has been lost in the last 150 years due to erosion.
 Fertiliser application cannot prevent soil erosion, but agroecological soil health management systems can.

-IN THE PHOTO: Preparation of soil before planting rice seedlings on terraced hillsides..
+IN THE PHOTO: Preparation of soil before planting rice seedlings on terraced hillsides.
 PHOTO CREDIT: FAO/Antonello Proto

 The crucial role of soil biodiversity